bbi-lab/bbi-sciatac-demux/README.md

 After installing the Rust compiler, build and install the programs by running the script *bbi-sciatac-analyze/install_rust_programs.sh*.

-In addition, a python 3 interpreter is required.
+In addition, a python3 interpreter is required.

 ## Overview